allanchen2019/mosdns-debian-install/README.md

 ### Prerequisite
+# IMPORTANT !
 Proper split tunneling for China and non-China IPs are required.

 See https://github.com/allanchen2019/ospf-over-wireguard for more detail.